nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 To share own IdentityAttributes (owner = self) an Identity uses the ShareAttributeRequestItem.
 The Identity needs to create the IdentityAttribute separately before the Attribute can be shared.

-Examples of use cases for the ShareAttributeRequestItem can be found in the [Share own Attribute to peer]({% link _docs_integrate/share-own-attribute-to-peer.md %}) guide.
+Examples of use cases for the ShareAttributeRequestItem can be found in the [Share Attribute with peer]({% link _docs_integrate/share-attribute-with-peer.md %}) guide.

 ## Responses